vince-nlp/aclrollingreview/_posts/2024-04-01-reviewing-workload-requirement.md

 Submissions will open on April 4th for the April ARR Cycle.
 The site is available [here](https://openreview.net/group?id=aclweb.org/ACL/ARR/2024/April).

-As usual, the deadline is April 15th.
-We will be releasing further information about changes in this cycle shortly.

 As we continue to add incremental changes to our review process, and OpenReview (OR) infrastructure, we want to highlight an important change that will be implemented for the upcoming April cycle: a reviewing workload requirement.